 Meanwhile, the possibility of the business running out of money was a real threat.
 Preparing for our Costco launch was an enormous investment.
-The big-box store required packaging unlike any other retailer, and for months we’d been designing special 3-pack containers and an assortment of carefully designed display boxes.
-Since shoppers would be unable to smell the deodorant with the way we were sealing the plastic packaging, I’d been working to develop little perfume patches—like scratch-and-sniff stickers—to be included on each box.
-The money needed to produce, package, and ship the deodorant was significant, not to mention promo, advertising, and everything else we needed to make sure the launch was a success.
+The big-box store required packaging unlike that of any other retailer, and for months we’d been designing special three-pack containers and an assortment of carefully designed display boxes.
+Since the plastic packaging seal wouldn’t allow shoppers to smell the deodorant, I’d been working to develop little perfume patches—like scratch-and-sniff stickers—to be included on each box.
+The money needed to produce, package, and ship the deodorant was significant, not to mention the money needed for promo, advertising, and everything else we needed to make sure the launch was a success.
 Funds were significantly tied up in this launch and therefore running very low.

-We had to stay focused on getting the remaining interested strategic, Unilever, whatever they needed as the diligence process progressed.
-We continued to communicate and provide information to a few venture capital firms, should the deal fall through, or in case an acquisition took so long that we needed an infusion of cash to continue operating before a deal was final.
+We had to stay focused on getting Unilever, the remaining interested strategic, whatever they needed as the diligence process progressed.
+We continued to communicate with and provide information to a few venture capital firms, just in case the deal fell through, or an acquisition took so long that we needed an infusion of cash to continue operating before a deal was final.
 Everything was in a delicate balance.

 Suddenly, another big strategic unexpectedly entered the mix, resulting in another diligence process and more meetings.
 Things had reached a fever pitch and we wanted to close a deal—soon.
-The week of Thanksgiving, Goldman Sachs helped us schedule an all-day meeting with Unilever on Monday, and another with a strategic on Tuesday.
+The week of Thanksgiving, Goldman Sachs helped us schedule an all-day meeting with Unilever on Monday, and another with the new strategic on Tuesday.